 Using a mortar and pestle, ground the pistachios until coarsely minced.
 You can also chop them by hand with a sharp knife.
-You can use a food processor if you prefer but be extra cautious to not ground them too fine.
-The food processor method is not the most ideal because it releases the nut's oils and changes the flavor of the baklava.
+You can use a food processor if you prefer but be extra cautious not to ground them too fine.
+The food processor method is not the most ideal because it releases the nut's oils and changes the baklava flavor.

-Check the size of the phyllo dough.
-You might need to trim it with scissors to fit the bottom of your baking dish.
-Packages of phyllo come in different sizes.
-Some won't need any trimming, some may need an inch or two cut off a side.
-Cover phyllo layers with a lightly damp kitchen towel and keep covered.
+Trim the phyllo sheets with scissors to fit the bottom of your baking dish.
+Always cover phyllo layers with a lightly damp kitchen towel and keep covered.

-Spread mix of pistachios and almond flour on phyllo in an even layer, then layer with remaining phyllo, using the same method of drizzling with butter every two sheets until 20 or so sheets are used.
+Spread the broken pistachios on the phyllo in an even layer, then layer with the remaining phyllo, using the same drizzling method with butter every two sheets until 20 or so sheets are used.

-Carefully, using a sharp knife cut the pastry into square or diamond shape pieces.
-Make sure to cut all the way through to bottom of pan.
-Pour the remaining butter evenly all over pan.
+Carefully, using a sharp knife, score the pastry into square or diamond shape pieces.
+Make sure to cut all the way through to the bottom of the pan.
+Pour the remaining butter evenly all over the pan.

-When the baklava is baked through and has a lovely golden brown color remove it from the oven and let it cool a little.
+When the baklava is baked through and has a lovely golden brown color, remove it from the oven and let it cool a little.
 Meanwhile, prepare the syrup.
-Keep your oven hot.
+Keep oven hot.